ibm-cloud-docs/assistant/skill-dialog-add.md

       The sample skill is added to your list of skills.
 It is not associated with any assistants.
 Skip the remaining steps in this procedure.

     - To add an existing skill to this service instance, you can import it as a JSON file.
-Click **Import skill**, and then click **Choose JSON File** and select the JSON file you want to import.
+Click **Import skill**.
+Drag a file or click **Drag and drop file here or click to select a file** and select the JSON file you want to import.

       The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
 The JSON cannot contain tabs, newlines, or carriage returns.
       {: important}